SysKitTeam/docs-point/docs/access-management/restrictions.md

 In Syskit Point, you can restrict access to content by doing the following:
 * On the Sites Overview screen, **select a workspace (1)**
 * **Click the Edit Restrictions button (2)** on the right side
+   * **Select Restrict Site Access** from the dropdown
-* The Edit Restrictions dialog opens, where you can:
+* The **Restrict Site Access dialog opens (3)**, where you can:
-  * **Turn the toggle on to Restrict access to content (3)** - this limits access to workspace files and folders
+  * **Turn the toggle on to Restrict access to content (4)** - this limits access to workspace files and folders
-    * To allow access to users in security groups or Microsoft 365 groups, **click the checkbox (4)** and enter the name of the groups
-  * Additionally, if you want to also restrict content discoverability, you can **turn the toggle on to Restrict content discoverability (5)** - this hides the workspace and its content from search and browsing results
-    * If you do not want to restrict content discoverability, ensure the toggle is turned off
+  * **Enter the names of the groups (5)** you want to retain access when restrictions are enabled in the available space
+    * Your site's connected Microsoft 365 Group is pre-filled as a starting point, however it can be removed, and/or additional groups can be added
+    * Only the groups added to the list are able to access contect when restrictions are enabled
   * **Type Confirm (6)** to continue
   * **Click Save (7)** to finalize your selection

 ![Edit Restrictions - Restrict access to content](../../static/img/restrictions-access-to-content.png)

-## Restrict content discoverability
+## Restrict Content from M365 Copilot

 Restricting content discoverability limits how SharePoint site content appears in organization-wide search and Microsoft 365 Copilot.
 When enabled for a site, the site's content does not appear in a tenant-wide search, such as the SharePoint home page or Bing, unless a user has recently interacted with it.